Highlights from the Ratings and Financial Report for Alset EHome International Inc. (AEI)

 AEI’s Market Performance

-Volatility was left at 8.87%, however, over the last 30 days, the volatility rate increased by 8.93%, as shares sank -15.03% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -19.72% lower at present.
+Volatility was left at 9.02%, however, over the last 30 days, the volatility rate increased by 9.30%, as shares sank -38.40% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +4.62% upper at present.

 Insider Trading